shaghayeghsoudi/tutorial/README.md

 hw.physicalcpu: 6
 ```

-To interpret that output, this machine powder has 4 physical CPUs, each of which has two processing cores, for a total of 8 cores for computation.
+To interpret that output, my laptop powder has 6 physical CPUs, each of which has two processing cores, for a total of 12 cores for computation.
 I’d sure like my R computations to use all of that processing power.
 Because its all on one machine, we can easily use multicore processing tools to make use of those cores.

-Now let’s look at the computational server aurora at NCEAS:
+Now let’s look at the computational server gphost06:

 ```
 (base) [ssoudi@gphost06 ~]$ lscpu | egrep 'CPU\(s\)|per core|per socket'